diage/CodariCore/README.md

 Figure out what is wrong with double jump - Soren can't do it! role switching is not working currently
 Test serialization
+fix potions - good ones should help allies and not enemies!

 BUG!
 Glass started counting down